Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Why those particular characteristics?

-this point I'd rather suffer the fallout of losing genuinely good Muslims and just kick all the Muslims out all of them.
+On the Muslim Brotherhood, Fuzzy Toaster says, at this point, I'd rather suffer the fallout of losing genuinely good Muslims and just kick all the Muslims out, all of them.

 The downsides cannot outweigh the benefits at this point.

-The most successful political movements in the world today are probably the Rabati Islami and the Muslim Brotherhood.
+The most successful political movements in the world today are probably the Jabati, Islami, and the Muslim Brotherhood.

 Assuming, well, okay, it's not a full breakdown of it, but it's a breakdown of how they think.